PLEASE REVIEW: What to Bring, before each trip

-2017 BRATTLEBORO OUTING CLUB (BOC)
+BRATTLEBORO OUTING CLUB PADDLING SCHEDULE

-WEDNESDAY, May 24th – Grafton Pond, Grafton, NH.
-Grafton Pond is one of the finest quiet water paddling destinations in NH.
-This will be our sixth trip to this quiet, well-protected, remote large pond (235 acres).
+WEDNESDAY, June 17th – Grafton Pond, Grafton, NH.
+Grafton Pond is one of the finest quiet water destinations in NH.
+This will be our seventh trip to this quiet, well-protected, remote large pond (235 acres).
 There are numerous coves and marshes to explore, as well as over 30 islands.
 The water is clear, cool and deep (66’ in places).
-Almost the entire 235-acre pond is protected by the Society for the Protection of NH Forests.
-Since this will be a bit of a trek, we’ll meet at 8:30AM, in Hannaford’s parking lot (in front of the old Home Depot store), on Putney Rd, to car & boot pool.
-Paddlers coming from the north are welcome to join our convoy, as we drive north on I-91, or meet us at the put-in, off Grafton Pond Rd, at the dam.
-(From Enfield Center, NH, take Rt4A South for 2.2 miles and turn left onto Blue Jay Rd…may now be marked as “Grafton Pond Rd”.
-After 0.9 miles, bear right at the fork, (Grafton Pond Rd) and go another 0.9 miles.
-Turn right and you’ll see the dam, in 0.2 miles.
-NH is not as liberal as VT, so bring swim attire.
-(See BRING)
+Almost the entire pond is protected by the Society for the Protection of NH Forests, and trails abound.
+Since this will be a bit of a trek, we’ll meet at 8:30am, in the Hannaford’s parking lot (in front of the old Home Depot store), on Putney Rd, to car & boat pool.
+Paddlers coming from the north are welcome to join our convoy along I-91, or meet us at the launch site, (off Rte 4A/Grafton Pond Rd) around 10am.
+NH is not as liberal as VT, so bring swimwear.

-SATURDAY, June 17th – Sunrise/Early Bird Paddle & Picnic Breakfast, Harriman Reservoir, Wilmington, VT.
+SATURDAY, June 20th – Sunrise/Early-Bird Paddle, Harriman Reservoir, Wilmington, VT.
 This is our signature ‘paddle and nosh’ trip.
-Come early to enjoy sunrise, on an early summer morning, before the motorboat crowd wakes up.
-We’ll lay out a light potluck breakfast in the soft early rays of summer, on a secluded beach or island.
+Come early to enjoy sunrise, on the FIRST DAY OF SUMMER morning, before the motorboat crowd wakes up.
+We’ll lay out a light potluck picnic breakfast in the soft rays of early summer, on a secluded beach or island picnic table.
 Bring light breakfast snacks to share; OJ and ‘glasses’ will be provided.
 Also bring something warm to drink, and whatever else makes a picnic breakfast more enjoyable.
-Be sure to include a beach towel, for that early morning dip; bound to wake you up.
-We’ll meet at 5AM at the Royal Diner, West Brattleboro; or 5:30 at the Coffee House, in Wilmington, VT (Jct Rtes 9 West & 100 South).
-We’ll be off the water in time to make the Brattleboro Farmer’s Market for lunch; although paddlers are encouraged to stay on the lake as long as they want.
+Be sure to include a beach towel, for the early morning dip; bound to wake you up.
+We’ll meet at 5:30AM at the Chelsea Royal Diner, West Brattleboro; or 6AM at the Coffee House in Wilmington, VT (Jct Rtes 9West & 100South).
+We’ll be off the water in time to make the Brattleboro Farmer’s Market for lunch; although paddlers are encouraged to stay as long as they want.
 For any questions, including weather, call (802) 254-3666.
 We will use the next day, Sunday, June 21st as the rain day.